 - Create secure passwords and Account Security Questions.

-- Never share your password over email, AIM or third-party sites.
+- Never share your password over email or third-party sites.
 AOL will NEVER email, instant message or call you asking for your password.

 - Sign out of your AOL account when using a public computer or sharing a computer.

-- Clear cookies, cache, history and footprints in your browser.
+- Clear the cache in your web browser.

-- Learn more security tips by checking out our online help article Password help and Account Management: Managing your Account Security Question (ASQ).
+- Learn more security tips by checking out our online help article Password help.

 What can I do to protect my online privacy?